Book-A-Librarian service helps first-time device owners

 “They’re very pleasant here and it makes a world of difference,” Sinclair said.
 “I’d like to see more people know that this (service) is available.”

-The Book-A-Librarian service can also help patrons with research techniques, using library resources and reading suggestions, and is available at most locations, including the South Hill and Sumner branches.
+The Book-A-Librarian service can also help patrons with research techniques, using library resources and reading suggestions, and is available at most library locations.

-To book an appointment, visit a local Pierce County Library or go online at getsmart.pcls.us.
+To book an appointment in Gig Harbor, patrons can call, come into the branch or go online at getsmart.pcls.us.

 Allison Needles: 253-256-7043, @herald_allison